-The subject site is situated in a residential area, has an irregular shape and is bounded by residential dwellings to the south, east, and west.
-Wandearah Avenue runs along the northern (front) boundary of the site.
-The site is on a steep sloping ground with a gradient of ~25 degrees, with northerly aspect (falling to its frontage).
+The subject site is situated in a residential area, has a rectangular shape and is bounded by residential dwellings to the east, south, and west.
+Taminga Street runs along the northern (front) boundary of the site.
+The site is on a steep sloping ground with a gradient of ~25 degrees, with easterly aspect (falling to the site frontage).
 A site plan is included in Appendix A.